killinq-joke/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+relational databases are databases that can have table with foreign keys SQL is just a language that we can use to see what we want in an SQL database

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+the primary key makes it so we can select each and every row in a table

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+its name is "foreign key"

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+foreign keys on each table

 ## Minimum Viable Product